-At the start, I feel obliged to point out that I have a very specific view on this subject.
+So let’s dive deep into the subject.
+Just be warned: I have a very specific view on this subject.
 A view that isn’t “mainstream” I’m sure.

 Why do you want to learn FEA?